knaw-huc/data-envelopes/help_documentation.md

 *  Known unsafe dataset(s) or data type(s) - a list of the known datasets (provide link) or data types and corresponding transformations that are unsafe to join or aggregate this dataset with

 ## 4.3 Use in ML or AI systems<a id='level-4-ai'></a>
 Datasets may or may not be suitable for use in ML or AI systems.
-This may be due to legal or ethical reasons, to quality or bias issues, choices made by the dataset owner etc. In this section you can indicate if usage for ML/AI is allowed and offer guidelines for good usage.
+This may be due to legal or ethical reasons, to quality or bias issues, policies of the dataset creator etc. In this section you can indicate if usage for ML/AI is allowed and offer guidelines for good usage.

 It is often difficult to judge the suitability of data for ML/AI.
 If in doubt, select the 'Unknown' option.
 You can then leave the rest of the section empty.